lzptr/VS_Code_ROS/README.md

 This is used by the C/C++ Extension to provide autocompletion.
 For this to work, one piece is still missing.
 It needs to know about te project dependencies and where to find them.
 CMake is able to provide this info through the help of a compile_commands.json file.
-The generate this file, we need to add the "-DCMAKE_EXPORT_COMPILE_COMMANDS=1" compile option to catkin_make.
+To generate this file, we need to add the "-DCMAKE_EXPORT_COMPILE_COMMANDS=1" compile option to catkin_make.
 Section 5 explains how we can automate the creation of the file through the use of vscode tasks.